EcSolticia/learning-gdcpp/README.md

 * initialize the godot-cpp git submodule via `git submodule update --init`
 * change the name of your library
   * change the name of the compiled library file inside the `SConstruct` file by modifying the `libname` string.
-  * change the pathnames of the to be loaded library name inside the `demo/bin/example.gdextension` file.
-By replacing `libgdexample` to the name specified in your `SConstruct` file.
+  * change the pathnames of the to be loaded library name inside the `game/bin/learning.gdextension` file.
+By replacing `libgdlearning` to the name specified in your `SConstruct` file.
-  * change the name of the `demo/bin/example.gdextension` file
+  * change the name of the `game/bin/learning.gdextension` file
-* change the `entry_symbol` string inside your `demo/bin/your-extension.gdextension` file to be configured for your GDExtension name.
+* change the `entry_symbol` string inside your `game/bin/your-extension.gdextension` file to be configured for your GDExtension name.
 This should be the same as the `GDExtensionBool GDE_EXPORT` external C function.
 As the name suggests, this sets the entry function for your GDExtension to be loaded by the Godot editors C API.
 * register the classes you want Godot to interact with inside the `register_types.cpp` file in the initialization method (here `initialize_gdextension_types`) in the syntax `GDREGISTER_CLASS(CLASS-NAME);`.

 ## Usage - Actions